Explore the market potential of the digital twin in healthcare

 What happens to the data that is collected from the patients?
 Where and how is the data stored?
 How can we ensure that data will not be used with a commercial intent rather than to benefit the individuals from whom data is collected?
 Could an insurance company differentiate individuals based on their lifestyle choices or genetics?

 Will a virtual model ever be able to fully represent the complexity of the human being?
-How is the market projected to evolve?
+How is the digital twin industry and market projected to evolve?

 How do we support you in your projects related to digital twins in healthcare